 - Wait until the engine has cooled down and check the coolant level, topping it up if needed.

-2. Systems that simply don't work at all
+2. Car heater systems that simply don't work at all

 In this case, you're looking at a faulty blower motor, or an issue stopping power from reaching the blower motor.